kdz/ebohub/README.md

 # EboHub #

-EboHub is an cloud-based application to assist health-care workers, patients, and administrators coordinate disease surveillance and management on the frontlines of the battle against Ebola through SMS and web interfaces.
+EboHub is a cloud-based application to assist health-care workers, patients, and administrators coordinate disease surveillance and management on the frontlines of the battle against Ebola through SMS and web interfaces.

 ## The Problem and Constraints ##